Loading...

 Veterans of the war also had problems beyond the physical.

-Roughly 500,000 suffered from post-traumatic stress disorder, or PTSD, for which little support was offered.
+Roughly 500,000 suffered from post-traumatic stress disorder or PTSD, for which little support was offered.

 For much of America, these men were reminders of an unsuccessful war that the US should not have been a part of in the first place.

-The existence of these veterans was, therefore, unwelcome, and unwelcome is exactly how many of the veterans felt when they returned back to their own country.
+And unwelcome is exactly how many of the veterans felt when they returned back to their own country.

-What proportion of American veterans who fought in Vietnam are thought to have suffered from PTSD?
+So a quick check for understanding first of all, what proportion of American veterans who fought in Vietnam are thought to have suffered from PTSD?
 Is it one in twenty, one in fifteen, one in ten, or one in five?
 Choose your answer now.

 Okay, if you chose D, one in five, then that is correct.